Shailasrii/Diabetes-Prediction/README.md

 ## Acknowledgements
-If you have any doubt or want to contribute feel free to hit me up on (hirthicksofficial@gmail.com) The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.**
+If you have any doubt or want to contribute feel free to hit me up on (shailasric@gmail.com)